Hands-On Guide

 Real tools.
 Real repositories.
 Real results.

 Each chapter is an exercise, not an explanation.
-You'll set up a real development environment, submit a pull request to a live repository, and build an AI-generated multimedia presentation — all from a terminal, all without prior coding experience.
+You'll set up a real development environment, submit a pull request to a live repository, pair-program a web app with an AI agent, deploy it to a real server, pentest it with autonomous AI security agents, build automated pipelines, and ship your own SaaS product — all from a terminal, all without prior coding experience.

 What's inside